lexmartinez/go-realtime-poll/README.md

 ```

 ## Environment
-For pushe connection following environment variables must be configured into `.env` file located at project root
+For pusher connection following environment variables must be configured into `.env` file located at project root (with your own values)

 ```bash
 APP_ID=545346574